heindrickson/LimeSurvey-Builder/README.md

 # How to use
-Requirement: subscription to an AI provider that offers an LLM model with 'reasoning' capability (as of August 2026, some recommended models are: Gemini 3.1 Pro, ChatGpt 5.6 Earth, and Claude Opus 4.8).
+Requirement: subscription to an AI provider that offers chat with 'reasoning' models.
+In addition, the model must have Web access enabled.
+As of August 2026, some recommended models are: ChatGpt 5.6 Terra, Claude Sonnet 5, Gemini 3.1 Pro, Kimi K3, DeepSeek V4 Pro, Qwen3.8-27B, GLM 5.2, Minimax M3.

 Follow these steps:
 - Copy the text of the "Main prompt" above and paste it into your AI's chat interface
 - Wait for the assistant's introduction message
-- Then, use one or more of the "Conversation starters and subsequent prompts" to help create your survey
+- Then, use one or more of the "Conversation starters and subsequent prompts" to help create your survey.
-- Although the assistant can build individual questions interactively, the recommended method is to send a mockup (DOCX or HTML) of the complete survey, so the LLM can process all at once
+  - To send the Assistant a survey mockup file, see the [Example](https://github.com/heindrickson/LimeSurvey-Builder/#example-of-a-survey-mockup) section
-- If your AI model generates an actual file, just download it and import it into LimeSurvey
+- If your AI model generates an actual .txt file as a response, just download it and import it into LimeSurvey
 - Otherwise, if the generated content is only displayed on the screen:
   - copy the generated content from the AI chat
   - open Notepad++ and paste the content copied